StephenGunn/jovian/src/content/posts/generating-a-starfield-in-svelte.md

 ## The Components

-The starfield is made up of two components: the `Starfield.svelte` and the `Star.svelte`, plus a server-side utility function `generate_starfield()`.
-The stars are generated on the server and passed as props to the `Starfield.svelte` component, which renders them on the screen.
-This server-side approach prevents flicker during hydration—since the same star positions are used on both server and client, there's no visual jump when the page becomes interactive.
-The `Star` component is responsible for rendering an individual star.
+The starfield is made up of two components: the `Starfield.svelte` and the `Star.svelte`.
+The `Starfield.svelte` component generates the stars and renders them on the screen, while the `Star` component is responsible for rendering an individual star.

 ### The Star Component